h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/offset_column.rst

 ``offset_column``
 -----------------

-- Available in: GBM, Deep Learning, GLM, XGBoost
+- Available in: GBM, Deep Learning, GLM
 - Hyperparameter: no